jhumelsine/jhumelsine.github.io/_posts/2024-03-19-interpreter-design-pattern-dsls.md

 The above is a nice summary of the process but it only makes sense once you understand the process.
 Then they add this:
 > The Interpreter pattern discusses defining a domain language (i.e. problem characterization) as a simple language grammar, representing domain rules as language sentences, and interpreting these sentences to solve the problem.
 The pattern uses a class to represent each grammar rule.
 And since grammars are usually hierarchical in structure, an inheritance hierarchy of rule classes maps nicely.

 They added ___domain___, which I think is a critical concept for understanding Interpreter.
 Domain is the business environment of an industry. eBay’s domain is auctions.
-Amazon’s domain is bookstores, or at least it started that way.
+Amazon’s domain is selling books, or at least it started that way.
 Facebook, LinkedIn and Twitter/X’s domains are social networks.

 Domain is an ecosystem.
 Domain is an economy.
 Domain is a mathematical system.
 Domain is a often closed system.
 A domain is a set of rules that define a bounded conceptual space specifying what can and cannot happen to the domain elements within that bounded space.
 A Domain-Specific Language is a representation of those rules.